ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 -> Your ERP improves every month

-Custom ERP vs SaaS vs Legacy: the best choice for your SME
+Custom ERP vs SaaS vs Legacy: which choice for your SME?

 | Criteria | Custom ERP (recommended) | SaaS ERP (Odoo, NetSuite) | Legacy ERP (SAP, Sage X3) |